 Eileen Cohen received her MFA in ceramics from Indiana University in Bloomington and her BFA in ceramics from the University of Delaware in Newark.
 She was a 2005 McKnight Resident Artist at NCC, following a residency at Mendocino Art Center in California.
 Cohen's nationally exhibited sculptures represent her love of animals, and her admiration of alternative surface treatments.
 She is an arts educator and exhibitions coordinator at Silverwood Park, part of the Three Rivers Park District.

 Elizabeth Coleman received her MFA in ceramics from Ohio State University and a BFA in ceramics and glass from the University of Illinois at Urbana–Champaign.
 She was a 2010 Jerome Ceramic Artist Project Grant recipient and currently is a Northern Clay Center studio artist, where she creates monumental-scale relief-carvings.
-Coleman is also NCC’s sales gallery coordinator.
+Coleman is also NCC’s publications assistant.

-Victoria Dawes is currently one of Northern Clay Center's Anonymous Potter Studio Fellows.
+Victoria Dawes was a 2013 Northern Clay Center Anonymous Potter Studio Fellow.
 She has taught clay camps and other activities with NCC since 2011 and has worked as a studio assistant with Ursula Hargens and at clay centers around the country.
+She is now a resident artist at the Yorkshire Artspace in Yorkshire, England.
 Dawes earned her BA in Studio Art from Northland College in Ashland, Wisconsin.
 She is originally from England and New Zealand.

 Leila Denecke received her MFA from Louisiana State University after four years of study in Japan at the Tekisui Museum of Art and the Ceramic Art Research Institute.
 Denecke received 2008 and 2004 McKnight Ceramic Artist Fellowships from NCC and participated in the artist-in-residence program in Seto, Japan in fall 2001.
 Additionally, she completed a residency at the Franconia Sculpture Park in Taylor's Falls.
 Her pots and sculpture can be found in NCC's sales gallery.